 Field-hunting tip

-Look in epithermal hydrothermal veins country — that is the host setting where lenaite typically forms.
+Look in epithermal hydrothermal veins country, the host setting where lenaite typically forms.
 If you start seeing quartz, chalcopyrite, sphalerite in float, you are in the right ground.
 Field specimens usually show a anhedral to subhedral grains habit, so train your eye for that shape before scanning the outcrop.